stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 The following chapters will implement vertex buffers and textures, both of which are dependant on _device memory_ allocated by Vulkan.
 Device memory resides on the host (visible to the application and the GPU) or on the graphics hardware (visible only to the GPU).

 A Vulkan implementation specifies a set of _memory types_ from which an application can select depending on the usage scenario.
-The suggests implementing a _fallback strategy_ when selecting the memory type: the application requests _optimal_ and _minimal_ properties for the required memory, with the algorithm falling back to the minimal properties if the optimal memory type is not available.
+The documentation suggests implementing a _fallback strategy_ when selecting the memory type: the application requests _optimal_ and _minimal_ properties for the required memory, with the algorithm falling back to the minimal properties if the optimal memory type is not available.

 Additionally the maximum number of memory allocations supported by the hardware is limited.
-A real-world application would allocate a memory _pool_ and then serve allocation requests as offsets into that pool and growing the available memory as required.
-Initially we will allocate a new memory block for each request and then extend the implementation to use a memory pool.
+A real-world application would allocate a memory _pool_ and then serve allocation requests as offsets into that pool, growing the available memory as required.
+Initially we will allocate a new memory instance for each request and then extend the implementation to use a memory pool.

 References:
 - [VkPhysicalDeviceMemoryProperties](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceMemoryProperties.html)